networknt/light-doc/content/en/service/oauth/service/provider.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

 The service to support federated OAuth 2.0 providers.

-For example, external OAuth 2.0 provider for external clients and internal OAuth 2.0 provider for internal clients.
+For example, the external OAuth 2.0 provider is for external clients and the internal OAuth 2.0 provider for internal clients.

  It is a federation protocol aimed at simplifying authorization and access to protected data by giving access to data while protecting the owner’s account credentials.